Legionnaires Disease

 History

 Legionella pneumophila causes 2 distinct disease entities.
 Legionnaires disease (LD) is characterized by pneumonia.
 Pontiac fever is a short-term, milder illness than LD and is not characterized by pneumonia, instead manifesting as fever and myalgias that resolve without treatment.
+Extrapulmonary legionellosis such as pericarditis, endocarditis and cellulitis, although not common, has been reported in both immunocompromised and immunocompetent patients and can occur as isolated cases or in the setting of Legionella pneumonia.
+Species other than L pneumophila usually have been implicated in these cases.[17, 18]

 The incubation period in LD ranges from 2-10 days.
-Patients who develop legionellae infection and who have been hospitalized continuously for 10 or more days before the onset of illness are classified as having definite nosocomial LD.
+Patients who develop Legionella infection and who have been hospitalized continuously for 10 or more days before the onset of illness are classified as having definite nosocomial LD.
 Patients with laboratory-confirmed infection that develops 2-9 days after hospitalization are classified as having possible nosocomial LD.
 Nosocomial LD occurs in clusters.

 Symptoms of LD can occur as follows: